Hybrid Learning and Reasoning

 Registration and Topic Assignments:

-Assignment of seminar presentation topics will be done during the first (welcome/introduction) session of the seminar on Thursday, November 5, 2020, 4:15 - 6 pm.
+Assignment of seminar presentation topics will be done during the first session of the seminar on Monday, October 25, 2021, 4 - 6pm.
 It is recommended to carefully check the reference papers and preliminary presentation dates of topics (see schedule) before registering to the seminar in the central SIC seminar system.